Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

 \subsection{The black hole stability problem: recent advances}

 Motivation to study our problem arises from the so-called \textit{black hole stability problem}.
-The crucial question of \textit{nonlinear stability of Schwarzschild} as a solution to the vacuum Einstein equations, and hence the model's physical relevance, remains open to date.
+The crucial question of the \textit{full nonlinear stability of Schwarzschild} as a solution to the vacuum Einstein equations, and hence the model's physical relevance, remains open to date.

 In this work, we regard the MBI system as a toy model to understand some aspects of the nonlinear stability properties of the Schwarzschild geometry.
-We remark in particular that there have been advances in understanding other nonlinear models on black hole backgrounds (see point $(3)$ of our list below).
+We remark in particular that there have been advances in understanding other nonlinear models on black hole backgrounds (see point $(3)$ of the list below).
+In addition, more recently, Klainerman and Szeftel proved the first statement establishing the nonlinear stability of the Schwarzschild family as a solution to the Einstein vacuum equations, under a restricted class of perturbations (see point~$(6)$ of the list below).

 We now give an outline of some recent research efforts towards the black hole stability problem.
 This will help us put our analysis into context.
-Stability problems in General Relativity received great attention following the monumental work of Christodoulou and Klainerman on the stability of the Minkowski spacetime~\cite{globalnon}.
+Stability problems in General Relativity received great attention following the monumental work of Christodoulou and Klainerman on the stability of Minkowski spacetime~\cite{globalnon}.
 Since then, considerable research efforts have been focussed on understanding the stability problem of nontrivial solutions.
 There has been important progress, of which we make an incomplete list here.

 \begin{enumerate} \item A good amount of effort has been devoted to the analysis of the decay properties of the linear wave equation on black hole spacetimes ($\square_g \psi = 0$), as this is the most basic problem to study.
 On a fixed Schwarzschild background, we cite the fundamental results of Blue--Sterbenz and Dafermos--Rodnianski (see resp.~\cite{Blue2006,redshift}).